This article originally appeared on VICE US.

 Under normal circumstances, face coverings at protests are controversial and sometimes straight-up illegal.
 But now, organizers have told protestors to wear PPE, especially face masks, for in-person action.
 If you’re able, consider using something medical grade; a surgical mask, for instance, is better at stopping the transmission of COVID-19 particles than a bandana.
 And be sure to wear the mask properly: it should fit snugly over the mouth, nose, and chin, secure enough that you don’t have to tug on it or pull it down for any reason.
 Check out this Google Doc on protest sanitization protocol, which was adapted from material developed by U.K.-based transfeminist community aid organization QueerCare, for even more thorough instructions.

 When you’re protesting outside, maintain social distancing as much as possible.
-Of course, distancing may be a forgone prospect; how close protestors get to each other is determined by a whole slew of factors, from crowd size to street width.
-But it’s still worth trying to maintain as much space between yourself and strangers as possible, and to avoid touching other people unless it’s an absolute emergency.
+Of course, distancing may be a forgone prospect; how close protestors get to each other is determined by a whole slew of factors, from crowd size to street width, but it’s still worth trying to maintain as much space between yourself and strangers as possible, and to avoid touching other people, or sharing food, beverages, sign-making materials, or anything else unless it’s an absolute emergency.

 Pack some hand sanitizer, and remember to cough or sneeze into your elbow.
 Yelling or even talking loudly can cause people to expel more respiratory droplets, so try to put extra distance between yourself and anyone who is chanting, especially if they are unmasked.
 Participate from your car or from your window, if that option is available.